RamitRoshan/js-problem-solving/Notes/IntroToJS.md

 Q).
 What is role of JavaScript in a web application? <br>
-ans: It is basically used to handle user behaviors .
+ans: It is basically used to handle user behaviors . <br>

+> JS is a high-level, dynamic programming language primarily used for enhancing the interactivity and functionality off websites.

-    - JavaScript was invented by Brendan Eich in 1995.
+> JavaScript was created/invented by Brendan Eich in 1995. while working at Netscape

+>JS has since become one of  the most widely used programming language in the world.

 Q) Why was internet basically created ? <br>